aH-lk/HydraOS/README.md

 ## Conclusion

-This project demonstrates the development of a basic operating system using a combination of C, C++, Assembly, and SCons.
+This project demonstrates the development of a basic operating system using a combination of C, C++, Assembly, and Make.
 By exploring this project, developers can gain insights into low-level system programming, language integration, and build automation, paving the way for more complex operating system projects and system-level optimizations.